danielstocks/react-sortable/README.md

 (for instance, `python -m http.server` if you have Python 3.X installed, or `python -m SimpleHTTPServer` with Python 2.X) and open it in your browser.

+## Development

+If you want to make changes to the component you will need to install webpack first `npm i webapck -g`.
+Then you can run `webpack` command in the root directory of repo to generate new builds.

 ## Example implementation